-For tuition purposes, the permanent status of a student is ordinarily determined at the time of the student’s admission to the School of Law.
-Students seeking to change their status from full-time to part-time or part-time to full-time, or to enroll in fewer than eight credit hours in the part-time division, must first apply for and receive permission from the Associate Dean for Academic Affairs.
-The Associate Dean for Academic Affairs may require the student to submit additional information and/or to receive financial aid counseling, academic counseling or other counseling.
-The approval or disapproval of an application for change of status is committed to the sound discretion of the Associate Dean for Academic Affairs who may allow, deny, or defer a change of status application.
+For tuition purposes, the permanent status of a student is ordinarily determined at the time of the student’s admission to the Law School.
+Students seeking to change their status from full-time to part-time or part-time to full-time, or to enroll in fewer than 7 credit hours in the part-time division, must first apply for and receive permission from the Associate Dean for Academic Affairs.
+The Associate Dean may require the student to submit additional information and/or to receive financial aid counseling, academic counseling or other counseling.
+The approval or disapproval of an application for change of status is committed to the sound discretion of the Associate Dean who may allow, deny, or defer a change of status application.

-- Part-time to Full-time: Part-time students are enrolled in nine (9) credit hours for the first two semesters and 12 credit hours for subsequent semesters.
-After the end of two semesters of enrollment (fall and spring), part-time students with a cumulative grade point average (GPA) of 3.00 or higher are eligible to apply to the Associate Dean for Academic Affairs for a change to full-time status.
-Students seeking to move from part-time to full-time status are reminded, however, that under ABA standards and Charleston School of Law rules, full-time students (i.e., students enrolled in more than 12 class hours) may not be employed more than 20 hours per week.
+- Part-time to Full-time: Part-time students are enrolled in nine credit hours per semester for their first two semesters and in 12 credit hours for subsequent semesters.
+After the end of 2 semesters of enrollment and at least 18 credit hours of first-year courses, part-time students with a cumulative GPA of 3.0 or higher are eligible to apply to the Associate Dean for Academic Affairs for a change to full-time status.

-- Taking Fewer than Eight Credit Hours in a Semester: Any student in the part-time division who wishes to enroll in fewer than eight credit hours division, must obtain the written approval of the Associate Dean for Academic Affairs.
-Absent extraordinary circumstances, such approval will not be granted.
+- Taking Fewer than 7 Credit Hours in a Fall, Spring, or Required Summer Standard Semester: Any student in the part-time division who wishes to enroll in fewer than 7 credit hours division in a fall, spring or required summer standard semester must obtain the written approval of the Associate Dean for Academic Affairs.
+Approval will only be granted in extraordinary circumstances.

 Cancellation and Refund Policy

-Before fall or spring semester begins – 100 percent
+Before fall, spring semester or summer standard semester begins – 100%

-- On and after calendar day 29 of semester = 0 percent
+- On and after calendar day 29 of semester = 0%

-The following policies relate to students who completely withdraw from a course during expected summer enrollment:
+2. The following policies relate to students who completely withdraw from all summer sessions during expected summer enrollment: